Who Am I?

-The Medieval Home Companion is run by two members of the Society for Creative Anachronism, Baroness Clare Elena de Montfort, OP and Cynehild Þegnestre, OP, OL.
+The Medieval Home Companion is run by Cynehild Þegnestre, OP, OL.

-Cynehild joined the SCA eleven years ago in the Shire of Shadowdale and has been active in the Barony of Eskalya for seven years.
-She is an artisan, teacher, and officer, participates sporadically in rapier and archery, and is working on getting back into armor.
+Cynehild joined the SCA in 2002 in the Shire of Shadowdale, Kingdom of Calontir, and has been active in the Barony of Eskalya, Kingdom of the West, since 2006.
+She is an artisan, teacher, and officer, participates in target and combat archery, and is working on getting back into heavy fighting.
 Cynehild was the first seneschal of the College of St. Guinefort on the campus of UAA.
-She has served as the Barony’s herald, arts and sciences officer, chronicler, and web minister; as well as serving as the Principality of Oertha’s seneschal and Stellanordica Herald.
-She is currently the Principality arts and sciences officer.
+She has served as the Barony’s herald, arts and sciences officer, chronicler, and web minister; as well as serving as the Principality of Oertha’s seneschal, Stellanordica Herald, and arts and sciences officer.
 Cynehild is an active event steward, having run fifteen events in Oertha and the West at the college, baronial, principality, and kingdom level.
 Cynehild has been honored by elevation to the Orders of the Pelican and Laurel, as well as receiving awards for fighting, arts, and service.
-Her full SCA name is Cynehild Cynesigesdohtor, but upon receiving a court barony, she began using Cynehild Þegnestre, which can be translated as Baroness Cynehild.
+Her full SCA name is Cynehild Cynesigesdohtor, but upon receiving a court barony, she began using Cynehild Þegnestre, which can be translated as Baroness Cynehild

-With this website, we are hoping to share our love of the medieval arts and sciences with others.
+With this website, I am hoping to share my love of the medieval arts and sciences with others.